 The median house price is the midway point of all the houses/units sold at market price (or sold amount) over a set period (monthly, yearly, quarterly, etc.).
 That is, if there were 101 houses sold during the month, the median house price would be the house price in the middle i.e., that has 50 house prices above it and 50 house prices below it.
 This differs to the mean price, which equates to the average price – adding the sold prices together and then dividing this by the number of sales.

 The reason the median price is used rather than the mean is mainly because it is a more accurate indicator of the market, as it reflects the sample size being used.
 One of the problems with using the median, however, is that it reflects if there has been a large amount of more expensive or less expensive homes sold in any given period.
 In these circumstances, you can often notice large differences in the median price of a certain area from month to month.
 For this reason, it is often better to view median prices over periods of time and monitor the trends, rather than looking at one month’s figures in isolation.

-Realestate.com.au has the median house prices for most areas in its suburb profiles.
-These median prices cover a 10-year period and the graph, as well as table display of results, makes it easy to spot trends.
+Philipwebb.com.au has the median sale prices for most areas in its suburb profiles.
+These median prices cover a four-month period and the graph makes it easy to spot trends.

 Benefits of using median: